Bessemer, Alabama: Transportation

 In 1911, the town was served by five railroad lines: Alabama Great Southern (Queen & Crescent route), the Louisville & Nashville Railroad, the Kansas City, Memphis & Birmingham (St. Louis & San Francisco Railroad system), the Birmingham Southern Railroad, and the Atlanta, Birmingham and Atlantic Railways.
 Passenger service decreased after people started choosing to travel by automobiles, increasingly so after World War II.
 In addition, there was widespread restructuring in the railroad industry that also applied to freight lines.

 By 2006, the companies listed above had consolidated into CSX Transportation, which has lines to Birmingham and Brookwood, and the Norfolk Southern Railway, with lines to Birmingham, Mobile and New Orleans.
 Birmingham Southern continues in service.
 A major railroad feature is the "High Line", constructed by Tennessee Coal & Iron (predecessor to U.S. Steel) to ship iron ore from the mines on the city's south side to the steel works in nearby Fairfield.
 This elevated line traverses the eastern side of the city.
 Though tracks were removed over much of the High Line when the mines closed, part of the line is still used by the Birmingham Southern.
 All of the roadbed and bridges remain in place.

 Transit service in Bessemer is provided by Birmingham-Jefferson County Transit Authority, which operates Max Transit bus service.

 Bessemer is served by the small Bessemer Airport to the southeast of the city.
-Commercial service in the region is provided by the much larger Birmingham-Shuttlesworth International Airport, located 5 mi north of downtown Birmingham, about 21 miles away in total.
+Commercial service in the region is provided by the much larger Birmingham-Shuttlesworth International Airport, located 5 mi north of Birmingham, about 21 miles away in total.

-Major highways in Bessemer include I-20/59, I-459, U.S. Route 11, and State Route 150, which connects Bessemer with Hoover.
+Major highways in Bessemer include I-20/59, I-459, US 11, and SR 150, which connects Bessemer with Hoover.